Lifelong Learning Programme

 Guidelines to applicants:

-Erasmus+ Staff Mobility for Training may be carried out by all Administrative/Technical staff at the University of Malta appointed by the University Council.
+Erasmus+ Staff Mobility for Teaching may be carried out by all resident and visiting Academic staff at the University of Malta appointed by the University Council.

-The staff training must be carried out at a Higher Education Institute that is a holder of an Erasmus University Charter or any public or private organisation active in the labour market or in the fields of education, training and youth.
+The mobility for teaching must be carried out at a Higher Education Institute that is a holder of an Erasmus University Charter and with which the University of Malta has signed a bilateral agreement in the specific area of teaching or any public or private organisation active in the labour market or in the fields of education, training and youth.

 In view of the fact that the call for applications will close on the 10th June 2016, applicants are advised to schedule their mobility activities between the 15th September 2016 and the 30th September 2017.